Argyraspides/SOFTENG-Part-IV-Notes/700A - Research Project/LOG.md

 ~~- finally, fine-tune two models NOT for humans, and one that is general (yolov8 from ultralytics, insects, and vehicles.
 	-  Fine tune them based on varying frozen layers, various epoch count (MAKE SURE THEY ARE THE SAME AS ABOVE)~~

-- Do some evaluations on all model categories:
-	- See if the models originally trained to detect humans only performs better than the other ones.
-If so, then this suggests that indeed, there is something about human features that aids in the detection of e-scooter riders.
-		- Since the general model is also trained on humans, this should perform fairly well, too
-		- The models fined tuned on e-scooters were originally trained on:
-			- General objects (YoloV8 pre-trained models, includes vehicles, humans, umbrellas, etc)
-			- Humans
-			- Insects
-			- Vehicles
-			- Nothing (random initial weights)
-			- E-scooters (trained from scratch)
-	- If the results are something like Humans >= E-scooters > General Objects >  > (Vehicles, Insects) > Nothing then our conclusion may be sound?

-Next steps:
-- Set up SAM+YOLO combo.
-Train it on the supercomputer lololololoolol

 # FINAL PUSH: